paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ---
 [.slidenumber-style: #FFFFFF]

-# [fit] Show/Hide
+# [fit] SHOW/HIDE
 # [fit] *Available Languages*

 ^
-Show and hide the available languages as the menu opens that closes.
+Show and hide the available languages as the menu opens and closes.
 What that is going to entail is...

 ---
 [.header: text-scale(1.5)]